iweld/one_column_sql/README.md

 # one_column_sql

 ## Introduction
 In April of 2020, during the Covid "Lockdown" a reddit member posted a question to the  [SQL subreddit](https://www.reddit.com/r/SQL/ "https://www.reddit.com/r/SQL/") titled "[What are some good resources to practice SQL?
 (Practice through exercises)](https://www.reddit.com/r/SQL/comments/g4ct1l/what_are_some_good_resources_to_practice_sql/ "https://www.reddit.com/r/SQL/comments/g4ct1l/what_are_some_good_resources_to_practice_sql/")".
-A very active and knowledgeable [member](https://www.reddit.com/user/stiffupperleg/ "https://www.reddit.com/user/stiffupperleg/") of the subreddit posted this insightful [response](https://www.reddit.com/r/SQL/comments/g4ct1l/what_are_some_good_resources_to_practice_sql/fnx11mc/ "Want to really learn some advanced SQL?").
+A very active and knowledgeable [member](https://www.reddit.com/user/stiffupperleg/ "https://www.reddit.com/user/stiffupperleg/") of the subreddit posted this insightful [response](https://github.com/iweld/one_column_sql/blob/main/dictionary_challenge.md "Want to really learn some advanced SQL?").

 Check out [My Questions and Answers](https://github.com/iweld/one_column_sql/blob/main/questions_and_answers.md "My Questions and Answers").

 ## Problem Statement

->"Download the dictionary as a CSV.
+>"Want to really learn some advanced SQL?
+Download the dictionary as a CSV.
 A single file with one column called **WORDS** where all the words in the English language are there.
 Now there is a lot of things you can do with that data....."

 - Create a one column table with English words inserted from a csv file.
 - Test table by randomly selecting a word.